Exploring the Underwater World of the Ningaloo Reef

 Into the Blue

 This beach has everything, I think to myself as I ditch my sweaty clothes and wade into the shallow water.
-I soon realize that not only does Turquoise Bay wow from land, it awes from beneath the waves.
+I soon realize that not only does Turquoise Bay wow from land, but it also awes from beneath the waves.

 Schools of inquisitive dart fish flash between our legs as we walk up to the drop-off.
 The crisp water caresses my body as I dive into the blue, a refreshing break from the winter heat of Northwest Australia.